mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/introduction/index.md

 After each implementation phase, you will need to test the new functionality.
 To start with, you should make sure there are no general issues with your code that are stopping your feature from working:

-1. Test it in a couple of stable browsers on your system, like Firefox, Safari, Chrome, or IE/Edge.
+1. Test it in a couple of stable browsers on your system, like Firefox, Safari, Chrome, or Edge.
 2. Do some lo-fi accessibility testing, such as trying to use your site with only the keyboard, or using your site via a screen reader to see if it is navigable.
 3. Test on a mobile platform, such as Android or iOS.